 Two other postdoctoral research projects have developed out of my effort on this book.
 The first one is the search for the ground through which the influence travelled.
 During my doctoral research, I found evidence that the history of the dialectic, from its Classical form – a voluntary method of philosophical exploration – into its Hegelian form – the force by which meaning expresses itself through history – might serve as a common ground, a shared formal substrate, a condition of possibility through which the influence could occur.
 A feature of the ground is that, as a field of shared concerns and similar methodology, it facilitates the authority of one text to act as an influence on another.
 One of the central tasks of my postdoctoral research is to situate Shakespeare’s plays in the history of the dialectic and to write a theory of influence that can be useful to understand the pathway by which literature has influenced contemporary theory.
 What is at stake in this question is a critique of the form of theory.
 Far from being closed systems of thought, Marxism and psychoanalysis come alive in their Shakespearean intertextuality set in the modern dialectic.
 Their theoretical development, contradictions and attempts to resolve those contradictions become apparent when one reads Marxism and psychoanalysis through their Shakespearean quotations, allusions and paradigma.
 Some of the energy of Frankfurt School Critical Theory, built from a critique of Marxism and psychoanalysis, is sourced from this literary intertextuality.

-I collaborate with Shakespearean and Critical Theorist Hugh Grady (Arcadia) in a re-reading of Marxist Shakespeare Studies.
-We are editing a special ‘Karl Marx’ issue of Shakespeare journal for 2018, the bicentennial of Karl Marx’s birth.
+I collaborated with Shakespearean and Critical Theorist Hugh Grady (Arcadia) in a re-reading of Marxist Shakespeare Studies.
+We edited a special ‘Karl Marx’ issue of Shakespeare journal for 2018, the bicentennial of Karl Marx’s birth.
 We convened a seminar titled “Marxist Shakespeare/ Shakespearean Marx” at the 2015 Shakespeare Association of America Annual Meeting and read papers about how Shakespeare influenced Marx at a special session with Jean E. Howard at the 2016 MLA Conference.
 I also convened a seminar titled “Socialist Shakespeares: Theory, Practice and Politics” at the 2016 World Shakespeare Congress in Stratford-upon-Avon and London with Louise Geddes (Adelphi).
-I am also collaborating with Miguel Ramalhete Gomes (Porto) and Reme Pernish (Alicante) to convene the seminar “You must needs be strangers: Shakespeare and the Scenography of Mobility” at the 2017 conference of the European Shakespeare Research Association in Gdańsk, Poland.

 I am also looking for a post in a university.
 Please see my CV on this website.